If you could accomplish one thing right now, what would it be?

 Feedback on your progress towards your goal tells you how well you’re doing.
 Think of a football team.
 They need a scoreboard to tell them how well they’re doing in the game.
 If they see that they’re behind in points, they will try harder based on the feedback on the scoreboard.
 They might even adjust how they’ve been playing and try something new to see if it works better.

-Just like the football team, feedback can let you know your progress, can encourage better performance and can let you know if you need to adjust your efforts.
+- Just like the football team, feedback can let you know your progress, can encourage better performance and can let you know if you need to adjust your efforts.
 You can track your goals by making a hand-written checklist and checking off steps towards your goal when you achieve them.
-These free apps can also be helpful:
+The MyPlate app will help you keep track of your goals as you complete them.
+You can even earn badges as food group goals are completed.

 Telling someone about your goal can increase accountability.
 Now that someone else knows about your goal, you may feel responsible to follow through with it.
 You want to be able to give them good news if they ask about it.